At the eventful ceremony, Chris Rock poked fun at

 He added: "If you want to yell from the audience and show disapproval or say something on Twitter, you do not have the right to walk up on stage and smack somebody in the face ‘cos they said words."

-The rapper voiced her opinion in a series of tweets.
+.
 She insinuated that someone must have told Rock about Pinkett Smith's condition.

 "I love Chris Rock.
 I don't think he would've made that joke had he known what Jada recently shared- but between him & the whole team @ the #Oscars you mean to tell me not ONE of y'all heard this woman just share this heartbreaking story? #ComeOnSon," she shared.